nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 The circuit padding framework is meant to provide one layer in a layered system of interchangeable components.
-Because it operates at the Tor circuit layer, it deals only with the inter-packet timings and quantity of cells sent on a circuit.
-This means that it does not deal with packet sizes, or ways that the Tor protocol might be recognized on the wire.
+Because it operates at the Tor circuit layer, it deals only with the inter-cell timings and quantity of cells sent on a circuit.
+This means that it does not deal with packet sizes, how cells are packed into TLS records, or ways that the Tor protocol might be recognized on the wire.

-The problem of differentiating Tor traffic from non-Tor traffic based on packet sizes, initial handshake patterns, and DPI characteristics is the domain of [pluggable transports](https://trac.torproject.org/projects/tor/wiki/doc/AChildsGardenOfPluggableTransports), which may optionally be used in conjunction with this framework (or without
+The problem of differentiating Tor traffic from non-Tor traffic based on TCP/TLS packet sizes, initial handshake patterns, and DPI characteristics is the domain of [pluggable transports](https://trac.torproject.org/projects/tor/wiki/doc/AChildsGardenOfPluggableTransports), which may optionally be used in conjunction with this framework (or without